Officers, N.C.O.s & Men of the 1st Battalion, Commemorated on the Loos Memorial

 Frank is also commemorated on the St Laurence Church War Memorial, Stroud.

+Major Edwin Louis Roddy was the son of Col. Patrick and Margaret Roody.
+Patrick was awarded the Victoria Cross in 1858 whilst an Ensign following an action during the Indian Mutiny.
 Their son James Morris Roddy (1st Bn.
 Northamptonshire Regt) had been killed on the North-west Frontier in India on 9th November 1897.
 Their youngest son Major Edwin Louis Roddy (1874-1919) was gassed while serving in France towards the end of WW1 and subsequently died on 3rd June 1919 at Nettley Hospital Hampshire.
-Edwin was married to Josephine Morgan Roddy (formerly Pressey), their son, Squadron Leader George Michael Roddy (1915-1943), was killed on active service in Khartoum.
+Edwin was married to Josephine Morgan Roddy (formerly Pressey), their son, Squadron Leader George Michael Roddy (1915-1943), was killed on active service in Khartoum on 16 June 1943.